RamVellanki/ai-content-agent/index.md

 *Published:* Thu, 01 May 2025 00:06:00 +0000
 *Category:* Opinion

-- Microsoft is introducing a "Startup Boost" feature that will preload Office applications when Windows starts, aiming to make apps like Word and Excel launch faster, though it may slow down overall computer performance.
+- Microsoft is introducing a "Startup Boost" feature for Office, which will preload Office apps like Word and Excel during Windows startup to make them launch faster, potentially slowing down the rest of the system.
-- The feature will only activate on PCs with at least 8GB of RAM and 5GB of free disk space, and initially, it will apply only to Microsoft Word starting in mid-May before expanding to other Office programs.
+- The feature will be enabled only on PCs with at least 8GB of RAM and 5GB of free disk space, as announced in the Microsoft 365 Message Center Archive.
-- Users will have the option to disable the feature through Word's settings or the Task Scheduler.
+- Initially, the update will apply to Microsoft Word starting mid-May, with plans to extend to other Office programs, and users will have the option to disable this feature through Word’s settings or the Task Scheduler.

 ---